 Investigating how genetics can help solve human health problems.

-Associate Professor Julia Horsfield is passionate about investigating how genetics can help solve human health problems.
+Professor Julia Horsfield is passionate about investigating how genetics can help solve human health problems.

-Dr Horsfield is the Principal Investigator of the Chromosome Structure and Development Group at the Department of Pathology, University of Otago, and the Director of Genetics Otago, a University research centre.
+Professor Horsfield is the Principal Investigator of the Chromosome Structure and Development Group at the Department of Pathology, University of Otago, and the Director of Genetics Otago, a University research centre.

 Otago Medical Research Foundation funding from the Otago Community Trust has supported her in a collaborative project with the Dental School, looking at jaw and face abnormalities.